-All species of Honeysuckle plant (Lonicera) fall into two categories: 1) arching shrubs and 2) twinning bines, with the large majority being climbing plants that make for attractive Honeysuckle vines.
-These Honeysuckle vines produce trumpet shaped flowers, honey-like scents, and sweet nectar that attract butterflies, hummingbirds, and even humans who enjoy sampling the nectar.
+All species of Honeysuckle plant (Lonicera) fall into two categories: 1) arching shrubs and 2) twinning bines, with the majority being climbing plants that make for attractive Honeysuckle vines.
+These Honeysuckle vines produce trumpet-shaped flowers, honey-like scents, and sweet nectar that attract butterflies, hummingbirds, and even humans who enjoy sampling the nectar.

 This type of vine is quite easy to grow when correctly planted and maintained.
-If you find yourself having trouble getting your Honeysuckle vine to thrive, you may be making some of the following mistakes in caring for your plant.
+However, if you find yourself having trouble getting your Honeysuckle vine to thrive, you may make some of the following mistakes in caring for your plant.